luvnyen/gdp-labs-weekly-report-generator/README.md

    * Set the `Project name` (e.g., `Weekly Report Generator`)
    * Set the `Location` as `No organization`
 2. Wait for project creation to complete, then select your project
-3. Navigate to [Google Auth Platform](https://console.cloud.google.com/auth/overview) and click `GET STARTED`
+3. Navigate to [Google Auth Platform Overview](https://console.cloud.google.com/auth/overview) page and click `Get started`
 4. Complete the required sections:
    * **App Information**:
      * Enter `App name` (e.g., `Weekly Report Generator`)
      * Enter your personal email as `User support email`
    * **Audience**: Select `External`
    * **Contact Information**: Enter your personal email
-5. Read and accept the `Google API Services: User Data Policy`
+5. Read and agree to the `Google API Services: User Data Policy`
-6. Click `CREATE` to finish setup
+6. Click `Create` to finish setup
-7. Navigate to the [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) and scroll down to the `Test users` section
+7. Navigate to the [Google Auth Platform Audience](https://console.cloud.google.com/auth/audience) page and scroll down to the `Test users` section
-8. Click `+ ADD USERS` to register your `@gdplabs.id` email address as a test user, then click `SAVE`
+8. Click `+ Add users` to register your `@gdplabs.id` email address as a test user, then click `Save`

 #### Create Google OAuth Client ID

-1. Navigate to the [Create OAuth client ID](https://console.cloud.google.com/apis/credentials/oauthclient) page
+1. Navigate to the [Google Auth Platform Clients](https://console.cloud.google.com/auth/clients) page
-2. Configure the OAuth client:
+2. Click `+ Create client` and configure the OAuth client:
    * Set `Application type` to `Desktop app`
    * Enter a `Name` (e.g., `Weekly Report Generator`)
-3. Click `CREATE` to generate the client ID
+3. Click `Create` to generate the client ID
-4. Download the Google OAuth client secret JSON file
+4. Click `Download JSON` to download the Google OAuth client secret JSON file
-5. Place the downloaded file in your project's root directory
+5. Place the downloaded Google OAuth client secret JSON file in your project's root directory
 6. Update the `GOOGLE_CLIENT_SECRET_FILE` variable in your `.env` file with the path to the client secret file

 #### Enable Google API Services